 If you’re lucky enough to ever get to visit a Yuzu farm, expect a bright experience.
-You’ll be surrounded by trees covered in varying hues of greens to bright oranges.
+You’ll be surrounded by trees covered in varying hues of green to bright oranges.
 Averaging about 3 inches in diameter, the fruit resembles a small grapefruit.

 - Immune Support